-Woorim Beach at Bribie Island offers accessible beach matting and wheelchairs so you can get your feet sandy and look out across the beautiful waters of Moreton Bay.
+Woorim Beach at Bribie Island offers accessible beach matting and beach wheelchairs so you can get your feet (or wheels) sandy and look out across the beautiful waters of Moreton Bay.

 Start your beach adventure by parking in the large carpark near the Bribie Island Surf Lifesaving Club (opposite Lions Park).